rsanchez/Deep/README.md

 ### Custom Fields

 Entries have their custom fields as properties, keyed by the field short name.
-Most custom field properties contain the string data from the corresponding `exp_channel_data` `field_id_X` column.
+Most custom field properties merely the string data from the corresponding `exp_channel_data` `field_id_X` column.

 ```
 $entry->your_field_name